Heo Yong-joon

-Heo Yong-joon (born 8 January 1993) is a South Korean footballer who plays as forward for Vegalta Sendai.
+Heo Yong-joon (born 8 January 1993) is a South Korean footballer who plays as forward for Seoul E-Land.

 Career

 Heo joined K League 1 side Jeonnam Dragons in January 2016.

 On March 23, 2017, he made his debut as a substitute for the South Korea national team in the 39th minute of the second half of the away match against China in the 3rd round of the Asian qualifiers for the FIFA World Cup in Russia.